GoInterject/GoInterject.github.io/wPortal/Data-Portals.md

 ### System Parameters

-System Parameters are automatically passed into the Data Portal from the INTERJECT Add-In.
+System Parameters are automatically passed into the Data Portal from the Interject Add-In.
 They are not considered in the Report Formulas since they are only passing user content data.
 Choose from a list of pre-configured system parameter types but note the data type that is shown.
 When adding the System Parameters to a stored procedure or website API, matching the data type is important.

 ### Adding New Parameters